FarrelSatrya/FarrelSatrya.github.io/README.md

 # FarrelSatrya.github.io

-Website made using HTML, CSS and a little bit of InteractJS
+Personal portfolio website made using HTML, CSS and a little bit of InteractJS.